Time-Varying Multi-Seasonal AR Models: Introduction

-We explore the properties of the proposed model and posterior sampling algorithms in several simulation experiments.
-The model is shown to compare favorably to several widely used time-varying parameter models.
+We explore the properties of the proposed model and posterior sampling algorithms in several simulation experiments, and show that the model compares favorably to several widely used time-varying parameter models.
 Finally, the model is applied to more than a century of monthly industrial production data in the US.
-We find strong evidence of time-varying parameters, particularly in the seasonal AR parameters, where the otherwise strong seasonality is essentially wiped out during the Great Depression, and is also markedly different during the Covid-19 pandemic.
+We find that the strong seasonality is essentially wiped out during the Great Depression, and is also markedly different during the Covid-19 pandemic.

 The proofs and additional results are available in the supplementary material to this article, referenced below with the prefix S, e.g. Figure \ref{fig:normalapprox2uniform} in Section \ref{app:t_transform}.